slaclab/rogue/docs/src/interfaces/memory/master.rst

             else:
                 return True

-The equivelent code in C++ is show below:
+The equivalent code in C++ is show below:

 .. code-block:: c